darinz/DL/04_Training_Techniques/01_regularization_methods.md

 augmented_img = transform(img)
 ```

+> **Code Walkthrough:**
+> - The `transforms.Compose` pipeline applies a sequence of random augmentations to each image.
+> - Each epoch, the model sees a different version of the same image, improving robustness.

 > **Did you know?**
 > Data augmentation is especially powerful in computer vision, but is also used in NLP and audio tasks.

 ### Best Practices

 - Use augmentation only on the training set, not validation/test sets.
-- Choose augmentations that reflect real-world variations in your data.
+- Choose augmentations that reflect real-world variations your model will encounter.
-- Don't overdo it—too much augmentation can make the task harder for the model.
+- Too much augmentation can make the task harder; tune the strength of augmentations.

-> **Common Pitfall:**
-> Applying augmentation to validation or test data can lead to misleading performance metrics.

 ---